LDSSA/ds-prep-course/README.md

     cd ~/projects/ds-prep-course/
     git pull
     ```
-    * note that this will also pull the solutions for the Learning Unit of the precious week
+    * note that this will also pull the solutions for the Learning Unit of the previous week
 1. Copy the Learning Unit to your `ds-prep-course` repo
 1. Activate your virtual environment
 1. Install the python packages from requirements.txt